paperless-ngx/paperless-ngx/docs/usage.md

 ## Searching {#basic-usage_searching}

+### Global search

+The top search bar in the web UI performs a "global" search of the various objects Paperless-ngx uses, including documents, tags, workflows, etc. Only objects for which the user has appropriate permissions are returned.
+For documents, if there are < 3 results, "advanced" search results (which use the document index) will also be included.
+This can be disabled under settings.

+### Document searches

 Paperless offers an extensive searching mechanism that is designed to allow you to quickly find a document you're looking for (for example, that thing that just broke and you bought a couple months ago, that